Pony Express Region

 The Pony Express Region is an area in northwestern Missouri.
-It takes its name from the Pony Express mail service based in Saint Joseph, Missouri.
+It takes its name from the Pony Express mail service based in St. Joseph, Missouri.
 The Pony Express name is historically linked to St Joseph.
-It is often used to define the city or the St Joseph Metropolitan Area The term is often used for a wider area of northwestern Missouri between Kansas City and Iowa.
-Pony Express Lake, a Missouri Department of Conservation lake, is located east of St Joseph towards Interstate 35.
+It is often used to define the city or the St Joseph Metropolitan Area The term is also used for a wider area of northwestern Missouri between Kansas City and Iowa.
+Pony Express Lake Conservation Area, a 3290-acre park operated by Missouri Department of Conservation, is located east of St Joseph towards Interstate 35.